 The House of God

 Thus was the beginning of what was destined to become, The House of God.
-Set in definite motion n 1918, plans for Bishop Johnson's newly organized group proceeded quickly.
+Set in definite motion in 1920 in New York City, plans for Bishop Johnson's newly organized group proceeded quickly.
 Many meetings were held throughout the United States, Africa, Cuba, and Jamaica.
 Scores of people were receptive to Bishop Johnson's eloquent and passionate messages.During the years that followed, land acquisitions were made and small churches began to appear throughout the United States.
 Geographical districts were created with state and national coordinators.
-In 1928 the "Sisters Union" was organized, which lead to the development of the present Missionary Department.
+In 1925 the "Sisters Union" was organized, which lead to the development of the present Missionary Department.

 The next decade witnessed the formation of sabbath schools, a church newspaper, a national treasurer, a national secretary and a genuine attitude of achievement.

 At the death of Bishop Johnson on August 21, 1940, the church had achieved a creditable level of stability.
 Bishop Johnson was succeeded by Bishop A. A. Smith, Ph.D., who would eventually be established as the first Chief Apostle of the House of God.
 New York City became the church's national headquarters under Bishop Smith's administration.
 The untimely death of Bishop Smith resulted in a wave of dissension and unrest throughout the church.
 Ultimately there would occur a division of church leadership.
-Subsequently the churches leadership was divided between Bishop S. P. Rawlings of Lexington, Kentucky, and Bishop M. Baker of Jacksonville, Florida
+Subsequently the churches leadership was divided between Bishop S. P. Rawlings of Lexington, Kentucky, Bishop S. L. Henry of Dayton, Ohio and Bishop M. Baker of Jacksonville, Florida

-In the more than five score years that have passed since its establishment, the House of God has expanded its horizon to include several churches throughout the United States, Africa, Canada, and Jamaica.
+In the more than five score years that have passed since its establishment, the House of God has expanded its horizon to include several churches throughout the United States, Africa, Canada, Jamaica and Australia.